 - Cast: Jon Hamm, Pitobash, Suraj Sharma

 |Domestic Gross: $36,457,627||Overseas Gross: $2,769,953|

-With the new Disney model of releasing fewer films, but with colossal budgets looking for colossal returns, Disney decided to fund this $25 million production they call ‘brand deposits.’
+The budget for Million Dollar Arm was $25 million.
+With the new Disney model of releasing fewer films, but with colossal budgets looking for colossal returns, Disney decided to fund this mid-budget production they call ‘brand deposits.’
 Films smaller in scale that retain a certain Disney quality that makes audiences appreciate the Disney label.
 Disney studio Chairman Alan Horn said the test screenings for Million Dollar Arm scored higher than any film he tested at both Disney and his 12 year tenure at Warner Bros.

 The picture was dated for May 16, 2014 and to spread positive word of mouth, the mouse house gave the movie a nation wide sneak preview the Saturday before its release, but attendance was light and Million Dollar Arm was tracking for a modest $10M – $12M bow.
 It was booked as counter-programming to Godzilla, landed mixed reviews and pulled in a soft $10,515,659 — placing #4 for the weekend.
 It fell a modest 33.7% to $6,968,980 in its second weekend and continued with respectable weekly declines, but closed its domestic run with a disappointing $36,457,627.